 This post contains affiliate links for your crafting convenience.
 As an Amazon Affiliate, I earn from qualifying purchases.
 All blue, bold, and underlined text is a clickable link, either to a product or to a related post.
 This project is also sponsored by the Charlotte Region ReStore(s).

-Upcycling a Silver Serving Tray
+Preparing to Upcycle a Silver Metal Serving Tray

-Voilà!
+Lastly, I gave my trays a spritz of clear glossy top coat to finish the job.
+And voilà!
 Easy, colorful, fresh, and fun for serving cold drinks on a hot summer day.

 Outdoor Serving Tray with Boho Summer Style